-On a more general level, our system at the Norman Lockyer Observatory can be enjoyed by members of the public during open days, many of whom find the sound of live audio pings and visual presentation of meteors fascinating.
-Unlike nighttime telescope astronomy, radio astronomy and meteor detection can also be enjoyed during the daytime and in any weather.
+The NLO can also be enjoyed by members of the public during open days, many of whom find hearing the sound of live audio pings and visual presentation of meteors fascinating.
+Unlike optical astronomy, radio astronomy and meteor detection can also be enjoyed during the daytime and in any weather.

 Our remote site locations experience very little local interference providing for a very sensitive system.

 At meteorscan HQ, we use our own dedicated software to gather meteor activity data and monitor our continuous live trace and audio, making meteor spotting a very exciting and involving experience.

 Live screen captures can be seen here:

 You can view our live trace screen directly on this website by visiting our meteor live feed.
 The screens show us general observation information relating to quantity, size and speed of meteors as they burn up in Earth’s atmosphere.